Thirteen Colonies: Slavery

 The numbers grew rapidly through a very high birth rate and low mortality rate, reaching nearly four million by the 1860 census.
 From 1770 until 1860, the rate of natural growth of North American slaves was much greater than for the population of any nation in Europe, and was nearly twice as rapid as that in England.

 The legal status of chattel slavery has been explained by William M. Wiecek:By the time of the Revolution, each of the mainland colonies had at least the rudiments of a statutory law of slavery...and nine of them had fairly elaborate slave codes that specified four basic legal characteristics of American slavery.
 First, the statutes defined slavery as a lifetime condition, distinguishing it from servitude and other forms of unfree status, which lasted only for a term of years.
 Second, slave status was made heritable through the mother.
 In so providing, the American colonies reversed the common-law rule that personal status followed the condition of the father....
 The third fundamental statutory characteristic of American slavery was racial identification....The fourth and most troublesome of the elements of slavery for colonial legislators was the precise legal status of a slave as property.... southern jurisdictions ...settled on the legal definition of a slave as a "chattel personal."

+Women

+Women who were colonists were a minority of the population overall and their life varied depending on location and social status.
+The exact composition of males and females is unknown as there was no central census among all the colonies that was undertaken prior to the Revolution but select colonies did undertake them.

+Unmarried women had the same level of rights as single men did.
+Single women could own property, enter contracts, file lawsuits or be subjected to them and make wills.
+Widowed and spinster (old unmarried women) had these abilities as well.
+When a woman got married under the common law system, she would need her husband's permission to make legal decisions.
+Although women could not hold office they could legally vote in some states with the exception of South Carolina, Delaware and Pennsylvania but this was often not exercised.
+Another way women participated in the political process was through political organizations.